 When the Sun Goes Down

 Be sure to pack clothes for resort casual wear, resort dress wear, adventure wear and multiple bathing suits.
 You’ll also want that backup charger for your phone so you can be sure to always get a photo (there are many places to be inspired).
 Also, I highly recommend you get a waterproof case for your phone so you can adventure on.
 Sandals and comfortable footwear is recommended for both the hotel and the parks.
 Also, bring a small backpack for day trips.
-Here are some of my favorite travel items for Xcaret Parks and this hotel: (Affiliate links).
+Here are some of my favourite travel items for Xcaret Parks and this hotel:

 Click the image to shop on Amazon